 As part of this first general public transit planning exercise for the greater metropolitan area of Montréal and to prepare you for the public consultation that will take place this spring, ARTM experts have put together a wide range of information to keep you informed of mobility in the region.

-This interactive platform was designed to provide us with common ground for dialogue that we would like to have with citizens of the region and people who use public transit, as well as fuel a SDP pilot project that will be the subject of a vast public consultation in spring 2019.
+This interactive platform was designed to provide us with common ground for dialogue that we would like to have with citizens of the region and people who use public transit, as well as fuel a SDP pilot project that will be the subject of a vast public consultation.

 The plan will be implemented following this consultation, once required approvals have been obtained.